 See our Out of hours page for full details, including NHS 111 and 999 Emergency

-With our GP Access Appointments we aim to assess and see you as soon as possible:
+We aim to assess and/or see you as soon as possible:

 A doctor’s appointment is not always necessary.

-Sometimes you might just want some reliable health information, or some guidance by phone or email from your GP.
+Sometimes you might just want some reliable health information, or some guidance by email from your GP.
 In which case, you can use askmyGP.

-askmyGP is a secure online service – it’s the quickest and easiest way to get help from the GPs at Wye Surgery:
+askmyGP is a secure online service – it’s the quickest and easiest way to get help by email from the GPs at Wye Surgery: